Tips for Staying Safe

 Childcare providers and tutors can optionally upload their DBS checks, registration certificates, identity documents, qualifications, references and full CV to our My Documents secure digital vault.

 Once a document is uploaded, it is digitally watermarked, encrypted, stored securely and queued for review by a member of our document validation team.

 The document is manually validated by a human operator to ensure it appears to be genuine and the details contained within the document are compared with the details we hold on file for the provider.
 If the details match then the document is approved and provider's profile will show details of the approved documents that we hold on file for them.

-Providers can optionally choose to share their approved documents with parent members.
-Providers are in complete control over which parents can see their documents.
+Parents can request to view a provider's documents by clicking the 'Request Document Access' button on a provider's profile.
+Providers can choose to share their approved documents with parent members by clicking the 'Share Documents' button on a parent's profile.
+Providers are in complete control over which parents can view their documents.